Parishes with On-Site Grief Services:

 - Lake Silkworth, Our Lady of Mount Carmel

-Welcome the healing power of Christ.
-The Grief Support Group will begin a five (5) week session on Monday, October 15.
-We will meet on Mondays from 7 pm to 8:30 pm in the Guardian Angel Room at Our Lady of Mount Carmel, Lake Silkworth.
-All are welcome.
-If you are suffering through the loss of a loved one, consider taking a step toward healing.
-Please join us.
-For more information call Marianna Oplinger @ 570-956-6983.
+Please do not be afraid to take a small step toward healing.
+OLMC Parish Grief Support ministers will be there for you.
+We will be on your side as you journey with Jesus toward healing.
+A five week session will begin on Monday, September 16th from 7 to 8 pm in the Guardian Angel Room at Our Lady of Mt.
+Carmel Church at Lake Silkworth.
+If you are suffering from the loss of a loved one, please join us.
+For more information call Marianna Oplinger at 570-956-6983.
 Co-facilitator is Tammy Bowen.

 If your parish has a grief support program that is not listed here, or if your parish would like to begin hosting a group, please contact the Office for Parish Life.